qbicsoftware/postman-cli/README.md

 File sizes printed by postman Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte use base 2.

 ### How to specify your log directory
-By default postman will create log files in a directory `./logs/` in your working directory.
+By default, postman will create log files in a directory `./logs/` in your working directory.
 You can specify where logs are written by setting the system property `log.path` to the desired directory.

 ### How to provide your credentials
 After gaining access by applying through support@qbic.zendesk.com, you can log in using your credentials.
-The username is provided by us or if you have a uni-tuebingen account by the university of tuebingen.
+The username is provided by us or if you have a uni-tuebingen account by the university of Tuebingen.

 **Provide your username:**